ssaring/sportstracker/sportstracker/docs/README.txt

 entries.
 When adding new exercises you can import the data from the recorded exercise files.

-Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view the track of the recorded exercise on a map viewer component.

 ExerciseViewer supports Polar, CicloSport, Garmin, Timex and Oregon heartrate monitors.
 This is the current compatibility list (other monitors might work too, but I can't test them, user feedback is welcome):